 • The defendant is seeking probation as a form of sentencing alternative.

 • The defendant is sentenced to probation.

-In this blog entry I explain how probation violations generally work.
-I tell you what the state has to show under Maine Law, how convincing they need to be, what kind of evidence they can use, and attempt to explain what types of outcomes can occur if the state meets its burden.
-The bottom line is this: Many people think probation is a cake walk.
+In this blog entry, I explain how probation violations generally work.
+I tell you what the state has to show under Maine Law, how convincing they need to be, what evidence they can use, and what types of outcomes can occur if the state meets its burden.
+The bottom line is that many people think probation is a cakewalk.
 It’s not!

 The State has to show less, can use hearsay evidence, and doesn’t even have to prove new criminal conduct.
-Once a violation is shown, the Judge has a lot of options and a lot of discretion in potentially fully revoking your probation and making you serve your entire suspended sentence.
+Once a violation is established, the Judge has a lot of options and discretion.
+They can potentially revoke your probation and make you serve your entire suspended sentence.

 I hope you enjoy this entry.
-My next blog entry will discuss the difficulties in getting bail when you have been accused of a probation violation.
-Further piling on to this entry’s conclusion.
+My next blog entry will discuss the difficulties in getting bail when you have been accused of a probation violation—further piling on to this entry’s conclusion.

 What does the State have to show?

 The state has the burden of showing at least one of the following at the probation revocation hearing: